aleph2c/miros/doc/zero_to_one.rst

 Iteration 4: hook and hardware abstraction
 ------------------------------------------
-So far we have framed in a toaster oven statechart using miros.
+So far we have built a very basic toaster oven using a statechart.

+In this iteration we will change the design so that:

-Now let's give our toaster oven the ability to make a buzzing sound while it is running in any of it's states.
+* The unit can make a buzzing sound from any state of operation.

-Let's also ensure our design is modular by decoupling the testing of the code that runs the hardware from the code that controls the state of the unit.
+* We can decouple our hardware tests from our statemachine tests.

 .. include:: i_navigation_4.rst